learn-co-curriculum/phase-1-using-array-reduce/README.md

 iterate, the total is returned.

 The initialization value can be left out but it might lead to a real surprise.
-If _no_ initial value is supplies, the first element is used _without having been used in the function_:
+If _no_ initial value is supplied, the first element is used _without having been used in the function_:

 ```js